turbot/steampipe-docs/docs/query/snapshots.md

 You can also set `snapshot_location` in a [workspace](/docs/managing/workspaces) if you wish to make it the default location.

-Alternatively, you can use the `--export` argument to export a query, dashboard, or benchmark in the Steampipe snapshot format.
+Alternatively, you can use the `--export` argument to export a query in the Steampipe snapshot format.
 This will create a file with a `.sps` extension in the current directory:

 ```bash
 steampipe query --export sps "select * from aws_account"